WiIdNeo/GW2-Raid-Statistics/README.md

 # GW2-Raid-Statistics.github.io

 ## LICENSE
-- License is as state in LICENSE file, but I ask you to remove the specific data like keys or names
+- License is as stated in LICENSE file, but I ask you to remove the specific data like keys or names

 ## Why and what
 This website is part of a practice for my studies.